bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 IPyWidgets outside the Notebook
 -------------------------------

-In the previous section, we learned how to use Bokeh in JupyterLab and classical notebook environments.
-Suppose we would like to do the opposite and take advantage of the vibrant Jupyter ecosystem, in particular `IPyWidgets`_, in a Bokeh application, outside the confines of those environments.
-This can be achieved with help from `ipywidgets_bokeh`_ extension to Bokeh:
+Now that you know how to use Bokeh in the JupyterLab and classical notebook environments, you might want to take advantage of the vibrant Jupyter ecosystem outside of these environments.
+You can do so with the `ipywidgets_bokeh`_ extension for Bokeh:

 .. code-block:: sh